Word Gems

 This book was written to provide beginning answers to these questions.

-Final thought here: Some might ask, are not my books on love more important? - and I will say, yes, absolutely; but, in order to acheive the eternal romatic love, we first need to come alive.
+Final thought here: Some might ask, are not my books on love more important? - and I will say, yes, absolutely; but, in order to achieve the eternal romatic love, we first need to come alive.